JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

     }
     ```

-6. Run the Xcode project to see that the iOS app shows the login form and validates the input using the shared code:
+6. Run the Xcode project to see that the iOS app shows the login form.
+Enter "Jane" for the username and "password" for the password.
+   The app validates the input using the shared code:

     ![Simple login application](xcode-iphone-login.png){width=300}